VH-Lab/NDI-python/docs/source/glossary.rst

     A class derived from :class:`NDI_Object`, whose purpose is to act as a wrapper for a :term:`flatbuffer class`.
 It serves as simplified means of quickly converting between an :term:`NDI object` and and its :term:`flatbuffer` bytearrays.

   NDI object
-    An instance of a class derived from :class:`NDI_Object`.
+    An instance of an :term:`NDI class`.

   test term
     for ref string